 In order for a child to acquire United States citizenship abroad, he or she must have a biological connection to the U.S. citizen parent or parents.
 In the case of a U.S. citizen acting as a surrogate parent abroad, the child will only be eligible to acquire U.S. citizenship at birth if a U.S. citizen donated the egg or sperm.
 If a U.S. citizen acts as a surrogate mother for a child with donors who are not U.S. citizens, that child will not be a U.S. citizen at birth.
 The best way to establish a biological connection between the child and parents to determine potential citizenship acquisition is to perform a DNA test after the child is born.
 Laws surrounding surrogacy vary by country; it may be helpful to consult with an immigration attorney before becoming a surrogate mother.

-For more information on citizenship, please click one of the links below:
+For more detailed information about Citizenship, please visit one of the following topics: